Scaling limit of the homogenization commutator for Gaussian coefficient fields: Introduction

 The following states that in the Gaussian setting the scaling limit of the standard homogenization commutator is a Gaussian white noise whenever correlations are integrable, that is, whenever $\beta\ge d$, while in the non-integrable case $\beta<d$ the scaling limit is a fractional Gaussian field.
-In other words, the scaling limit of the commutator has always the same structure as that of the coefficient field itself, which is viewed as a consequence of the key locality property of the commutator~\cite{AKM2,DGO1,GO4}.
-This fully extends to the multidimensional setting the computations of~\cite{BGMP-08} for $d=1$.
-Finer statements for the convergence of the covariance structure with optimal rates are included in Section~\ref{chap:conv-cov}, cf.~Proposition~\ref{prop:conv-cov}.
-These complete results are only displayed below in a simplified form to ease the reading.
+This illustrates that the locality property of the commutator with respect to the coefficients is a \emph{relative locality}.
+This fully extends to the multidimensional setting the (explicit) computations of~\cite{BGMP-08} for $d=1$, and extends the results of \cite{DGO1} in the iid discrete case to this continuum setting with correlations.
+Finer statements for the convergence of the covariance structure with optimal rates are included in Section~\ref{chap:conv-cov}, cf.~Proposition~\ref{prop:conv-cov}, and are completely new (even for integrable correlations).
+To ease the reading, only a simplified version of these resuls is given below.

 \begin{theor1} Let the coefficient field $\Aa$ be Gaussian with parameter $\beta>0$ as in Definition~\ref{def:coeff}.
 For $F\in C^\infty_c(\R^d)^{d\times d}$, we write for short

 \begin{enumerate}[(i)] \item \emph{Convergence of the covariance structure:} \begin{enumerate}[$\bullet$] \item \emph{Integrable case $\beta>d$:} There exists a constant tensor $\calQ$ of order $4$ such that for all $F,F'\in C^\infty_c(\R^d)^{d\times d}$,